Browse Articles

 What is Angular?

-The word Angular is a buzzword in the market, and most of the people in the tech world are talking about the framework Angular that What is Angular, why we need this, how it works, what are the advantages and disadvantages over another frameworks and most importantly that how can we learn it as soon as possible.
-In this guide, most probably we will discuss the introduction of Angular, its version history, and so on, so let’s start with the introductory part.
+The word Angular is a buzzword in the market, and most people in the tech world are talking about the framework Angular What is Angular, why we need this, how it works, what are the advantages and disadvantages over other frameworks, and most importantly that how can we learn it as soon as possible.
+In this Angular Tutorial, we will discuss the introduction of Angular, its version history, and so on, so let’s start with the introductory part.
+For those seeking a structured path to mastering Angular and demonstrating their expertise, pursuing an Angular Certification Training can be a strategic step forward.

 • Web application